DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Without any emotion.
 Just like a child observing insects under his foot, the angel proclaimed dispassionately.

-"That is, execution of the elven elder." _TL Note:_ I'm a bit unsure if author meant that Alfreya didn't finish the sentence here... `エルフの大長老の処刑をな`
+"That is, execution of the elven elder."

 The elf, locked in the cross-shaped coffin, was still alive.
 He was trying to yell something, but the coffin let no sound escape.